patrick-vu/patrick-vu.github.io/_pages/research.md

 <small>[ <a href="#/" onclick="visib('clustering')">Abstract</a> | [Draft][clustering-draft] ] </small>

 <div id="clustering" style="display: none; text-align: justify; line-height: 1.2" ><small>
-Standard error corrections often enlarge standard errors and thus require larger effect sizes for statistical significance.
-Theoretically, I show that the interaction between corrections and selective publication can inadvertently exacerbate bias in published studies.
-I illustrate this phenomenon using a new dataset on the adoption of clustered standard errors in difference-in-differences studies in the 2000s.
-Clustering is associated with a near doubling in the magnitude of effect sizes, while t-statistics are essentially unchanged.
-I estimate a model of the publication process and find that clustering led to large improvements in coverage but also sizable increases in bias.
-To examine welfare effects, I estimate a decision-theoretic model of an audience that uses evidence from published studies to inform decisions and overestimates the precision of estimates when standard errors are unclustered.
-I find that clustering improves welfare, as the benefits from more accurate belief updating outweigh the costs of increased publication bias.
+In a canonical model of the publication process, I show that the interaction between standard error corrections and selective publication can inadvertently increase bias in published studies.
+This occurs because larger standard errors raise the bar for statistical significance, exacerbating publication bias.
+Empirically, in the difference-in-difference literature, clustered standard errors are associated with a near doubling of effect sizes.
+Using an empirical model, I find that clustering led to large improvements in coverage but also sizable increases in bias.
+Nonetheless, clustering is welfare-improving from a decision-theoretic perspective, as more accurate belief updating outweighs the costs of increased publication bias.
 </small><br><br/></div>

 <small>